-Unlike an IPv4 address, an IPv6 address does not use a subnet mask to identify the network portion of an address.
+Unlike an IPv4 address, an IPv6 address does not use a subnet mask to identify the subnet part of the address.
 Instead, the IPv6 protocol uses the prefix length.

 The text representation of IPv6 address prefixes is similar to the way IPv4 address prefixes are written in Classless Inter-Domain Routing (CIDR):